Problem: Heart Valve Stenosis

 Causes of Valve Stenosis

 All types of heart valve disease are more common with age, although some may be caused by congenital heart defects.
-For example, a type of malformed aortic valve is a bicuspid aortic valve.
-About 1% to 2% of the population is born with an abnormal bicuspid valve, which means instead of having three flaps that open for blood flow, two are fused together.
+For example, a type of malformed aortic valve is a bicuspid aortic valve and is the most common type of congenital heart defect.
+Instead of having three flaps that open for blood flow, two are fused together.
 This causes blood to pass through a smaller, restricted opening.

 bicuspid valves may restrict blood flow